Women's professional sports: Early opposition

+Early pioneers

+Despite social pressure and, in some cases, bans on participation, examples exist of women competing as professionals in some capacity dating back almost as long as men have.

+As early as 1722, women boxers, including Elizabeth Wilkinson, participated in prize fights.
+Starting in 1917, the players of Dick, Kerr Ladies F.C. were paid 10 shillings per game, drawing tens of thousands of fans to some matches.
+Professional wrestling has recognized a women's world champion since 1937, when Mildred Burke won the original World Women's title.

 Contemporary era

 Beginning in the late 1960s, a few women gained enough recognition for their athletic talent and social acceptance as role models to earn a living playing sports.
 Most of these were in the United States.
 Among them was Joan Weston, a roller derby star who was once the highest-paid female in sports, but she was the exception rather than the rule.

 Things began to change in 1973 when Billie Jean King won "the Battle of the Sexes" and cracked the glass ceiling on pay for female athletes.
 Other players, like Martina Navratilova, broke through that ceiling as well, decreasing the gap between women and men athletes' pay on a regular basis rather than occasionally.

 Even now, in the 21st century, most professional women's athletes around the world receive very little notoriety or pay compared to men.
 Life acknowledged the importance of King's achievement in 1990 by naming her one of the "100 Most Important Americans of the 20th Century."